lxplaut/Src/README.md

 There is documentation for Germline throguh a doxygen program I made and on the Germline website.

-Link for my Documentation: file:///Users/dianeplaut/Desktop/Src/germline-1-5-1/Germline/html/annotated.html
+Link for my Documentation: file:///Users/dianeplaut/Desktop/Src/germline-1-5-1/Germline/html/annotated.html (To Access: Download zip, open any html folder, open any file under any html folder with a search engine logo)

 Germline Website: http://www1.cs.columbia.edu/~gusev/germline/